 Required Course Preparation: Prior to the classroom portion of this course, all students must complete required course preparation.
 The preparation for FM I includes videos, quizzes, and articles.
 Plan to spend 5-6 hours learning this important information.
 Once enrolled in a course, required course preparation can be found by logging on to your IPA account and selecting "My Upcoming Courses."
 If you have any trouble accessing the required course preparation please call our office at 970-870-9521 for assistance.
+Note: Mobile devices using an Apple operating system may not be compatible with our Pre-course tests.
 Also, please note that approved CEUs may vary depending on individual states' treatment of Online vs. Classroom Instruction.

 Required Equipment: None

 Written and developed by Gregory S. Johnson, PT, FFFMT, FAAOMPT and Vicky Saliba Johnson, PT, FFFMT, FAAOMPT.
 FM I (formerly FO I) was the first biomechanical soft tissue mobilization (STM) course offered to the PT profession.
 It presents an integrated approach to patient care with emphasis on soft tissue mobilization combined with PNF, joint mobilization and exercise training.
 This course presents techniques that are the foundation to advanced course material.